ClimbsRocks/auto_ml/docs/source/api_docs_for_geeks.rst

   :rtype:  Only works for 'classifier' estimators.
 Same as above, except each row in the returned list will now itself be a list, of length (number of categories in training data).
 The items in this row's list will represent the probability of each category.

-.. py:method:: ml_predictor.score(X_test, y_test)
+.. py:method:: ml_predictor.score(X_test, y_test, verbose=2)

   :rtype: number representing the trained estimator's score on the validation data.

-Note that you can also pass X_test and y_test into .train() to have scores on validation data reported out for each algorithm we try, and each subpredictor we build.
+  :param verbose: [Default- 2] If 3, even more detailed logging will be included.

 .. py:method:: ml_predictor.save(file_name='auto_ml_saved_pipeline.pkl', verbose=True)